 On July 14, 2015, Metropolitan's Board authorized the use of tax-exempt bond proceeds or other forms of indebtedness to reimburse up to \$300 million of CIP expenditures for projects funded from Metropolitan's General Fund and the Replacement and Refurbishment Fund.
-On October 13, 2015, Metropolitan's Board will consider for adoption an ordinance that would make certain findings that are required prior to the issuance of new revenue bonds.
-If the ordinance is adopted, Metropolitan's Board could then consider whether to authorize the issuance of various revenue bonds, not to exceed \$500 million in total, that could be used to reimburse pay-as-you-go expenditures for the CIP as described above and for future capital program expenditures.
+In addition, on July 14, 2015, Metropolitan's Board approved \$264 million to acquire various properties in Riverside and Imperial Counties, with \$160 million funded from the Replacement and Refurbishment Fund and the remaining amount from unrestricted reserves.
+On October 13, 2015, Metropolitan's Board adopted an ordinance that made certain findings that are required prior to the issuance of new revenue bonds in an amount not to exceed \$500 million.
+On November 10, 2015, Metropolitan's Board authorized the issuance of water revenue bonds, not to exceed \$250 million in total, that could be used to reimburse pay-as-you-go expenditures for the CIP as described above and for future CIP expenditures.
+Metropolitan is considering acquiring a line of credit for up to \$400 million that could be accessed on a revolving basis to fund capital expenditures, provide reimbursement for capital expenditures, refund outstanding obligations, or as a source for working capital on a short-term basis.